 Renewing items is possible online, in person, through the SEO Libraries App, or over the phone.
 Items may be renewed up to four times as long as there are no reserves on them.
 A message left on the answering machine after hours will be renewed as the day on which it was left.

-Fines are 25 cents a day for all overdue items (except for Hotspots, which are $1 a day) with a limit of $5 an item.
+Fines are 25¢ a day for all overdue items (except for Hotspots, which are $1 a day) with a limit of $5 an item.
 Patrons with unpaid fines over $25 will receive three mail notices before being sent to a collection agency.

 Wi-Fi Access is free to the public and simply requires a password, which is available from the staff after the patron has signed the Internet Access Policy, agreeing to abide by Library internet guidelines.

-We can now allow patrons to check out items on a library card from any of the other libraries in our system, including Napoleon Public Library, Defiance Public Library and Liberty Center Public Library.
+We can now allow patrons to check out items on a library card from any of the other libraries in our system, including Napoleon Public Library, Defiance Public Library and Liberty Center Public Library, and many others.

 The Children’s department in the basement of the library offers a wide range of subjects for young readers in a comfortable, colorful environment.
 Arranged on winding shelves in bright hues that are accessible to little ones, the books for children are sorted by reading level and author in the fiction section or subject in nonfiction and are marked with color-coded stickers for Accelerated Readers.

 Internet Computers are available to the public and simply require signing up at the circulation desk.
-Because of the new pandemic policies, patrons can use one of our 3 public computers for 30 minutes a day.
+Patrons can use one of our 3 public computers for 30 minutes a day if another person is waiting.
 We also offer free Wi-Fi Access.

-Printing and Photocopying are 25 cents a page for black and white or color.
+Printing and Photocopying are 25¢ a page for black and white or color.

 Faxing is $3.50 for up to ten pages with additional pages a dollar each.
 A cover page is free.